 Mid-water and small bottom otter trawlers performed equally in terms of trip duration and distances covered.
-However, the mid-water otter trawler dataset only contained three partners-at-sea dyads, suggesting that individual competition could be higher in this fleet, or that working together would bring them no benefit, which could be due to their smaller fishing zones or the spatial behaviour of their targeted fish.
+However, the mid-water otter trawler dataset only contained three partners at sea dyads, suggesting that individual competition could be higher in this fleet, or that working together would bring them no benefit, which could be due to their smaller fishing zones or the spatial behaviour of their targeted fish.
 Compared to mid-water trawlers, a higher percentage of both small and large bottom otter trawlers participated in partnerships, showing that this is a strategy used in these fleets, though it has not been adopted by the majority of the vessels.
 These three trawler fleets are composed of vessels that engage in fishing activities (métiers) that target demersal or benthic species (fish, crustaceans, cephalopods).
-These métiers are likely to require less synchronous collaboration than pelagic métiers.
+From empirical observations, these métiers are likely to require less synchronous collaboration than pelagic métiers.
 Instead, the observed partner-at-sea behaviours could have been shaped by environmental or physical constraints (e.g. currents, Gloaguen et al. (2016)) that the vessels would be facing in the same fishing area at the same time, rather than a collaborative fishing strategy.

 A third of anchovy purse-seiners moved in partnership at least once during the analysed fishing season.
 Though the trips had a short duration (∼17 hours), the sampling rate from these VMS data was very high (∼10 minutes).
 At such resolution, joint movement patterns were identified.
 In this intensive and highly dynamic monospecific fishery, these findings are somehow a surprise that may be worth studying in more detail in the future.
 The high number of vessels in this fleet showing joint movement, and the high number of connections displayed in its social network, makes it appealing to study joint movement in larger groups for this fleet.

 While it was expected to find partnership in pelagic pair trawlers, the degree of loyalty in this fleet was previously unknown, thus revealing about their partnership strategies.
 82% of the vessels (or fishers) opted for exclusive partnerships, and the ones who did not, exchanged partners in very reduced groups.
-In large and small bottom otter trawlers, the loyalty between vessels involved in the partner at sea cluster was lower; small bottom otter trawlers are involved in larger groups (Fig. 6).
+In large and small bottom otter trawlers, the loyalty between vessels involved in the partner at sea cluster was lower; small bottom otter trawlers are involved in larger groups (Fig. 5).
 Non-exclusive partnerships involved even larger groups in the anchovy purse-seine fleet.
 These fleets may be revealing two opposed partnership strategies: exclusiveness, which would involve commitment or long-term partnership, and opportunism, in which a vessel would move jointly with another one (or even a group of vessels) without any previous history or commitment.
-We did not assess the associations between partnerships and belonging to a same company, and it could be appealing for future studies to analyze if this would correspond to a strategy where the ship-owner requires his fishing masters to work together.
+We did not assess the associations between partnerships and belonging to a same company, and it could be appealing for future studies to analyse if this would correspond to a strategy where the ship-owner requires his fishing masters to work together.